 The elf behind the myth?

-An old story dating back to the third century Byzantine Empire (today known as Turkey) suggests that St. Nicholas would throw coins down the chimneys of poor women who couldn’t afford dowries.
+An old story dating back to the third century Byzantine Empire (which today encompasses the modern-day country of Turkey) suggests that St. Nicholas would throw coins down the chimneys of poor women who couldn’t afford dowries.
 The legend continues that the money would land in stockings that were hung over the fire to dry.
 Here are more origin stories of iconic Christmas traditions.

 Unlike other holiday traditions with somewhat nebulous origins, the Christmas card has a start date: 1843.
 In that year, Victoria and Albert Museum founder Henry Cole had cards printed to send to friends as a time-saving measure to answer all his mail around the holidays—and the idea caught on.
 As Victorian traditions tended to do, the custom of sending Christmas cards made its way to the United States, and eventually took off when Hallmark created its first Christmas cards in 1915.
 Today, according to the company, 1.3 billion cards are sent each year in the United States, with more than 2,000 designs by Hallmark.
 Now as for what to do with them, you can find pretty ways to display all those holiday cards.

-The British light their Christmas dessert on fire
+Do the British light their Christmas dessert on fire?

 You may have heard of mince pies and Christmas pudding, but what exactly are they?
 “British Christmas food is a whole category unto itself,” says the didactic team at the language learning app, Babbel.
 “Yorkshire puddings, which consist of pancake batter, are shaped into small bowls to make the perfect vessel for copious amounts of gravy, which goes perfectly with the Christmas turkey.”
 Pudding is not the traditional custard dessert it is in America, and mince pies don’t actually contain meat anymore.
 “Consumed for the duration of the festive period in the United Kingdom, mince pies are made up of spiced fruit and encased in sugared pastry,” the Babbel team says.
 “After Christmas dinner, someone gets out the Christmas pudding—a boiled fruit cake doused in brandy.
 The tradition is to set fire to the brandy to heat it up, which can be quite alarming.”
 By the way, this is why we eat fruitcake during the holidays.